-Especially nutritious herbs are called Nutritives to describe their action.
+Especially nutritious herbs are called Nutritives to describe their activities.

 All herbs are nutritious simply on the basis that they’re plants.
-However, some are obviously much higher on the scale, being rich in vitamins, minerals or anti-oxidants; while others are much lower, for example acting mostly as fiber.
+However, some are obviously much higher on the scale, being rich in vitamins, minerals or antioxidants; while others are much lower, for example acting mostly as fibre.

 A herb has multiple actions due to the diversity of their chemistry.
 The action is then compared with its property, such as whether it’s warming or cooling, drying or moistening.
 This is why one herb works really well for one person and not for another (possibly making them worse).

 Nutritive – Pertaining to Nutrition.
 In Herbalism it is the action of a herb that has nutritional properties along with other therapeutic functions.

 Maca (Lepidium meyenii) is a staple, highly nutritious root vegetable of the Andes tribes people.
 Unlike the typical marketing hype, Maca is not a miracle supplement that will make you superhuman; nor will it increase testosterone.
 Maca is a rich source of vitamins, amino acids and minerals.
 However, it is known to increase libido non-hormonally and studies have shown it increases sperm production.

 Peruveans usually eat up to 2.5kg of Maca a week!
 Considering their thriving in the high altitude and harsh environment of the Andean mountains, Maca has definitively proven its worth, both through experience and clinical research.
 Just make sure you take enough – at least 10,000 mg daily – to feel its benefits.

 Actions: Nutritive, Tonic, enhances fertility, energy and endocrine function.